JMicallef9/streaming-data/plan.md

 additional tests and error handling for util functions

-- The complete size of the module should not exceed [the memory limits for Python Lambda dependencies](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) - adding to Makefile to zip package for Lambda usage

 (optional: add other fields at your discretion) e.g. "content_preview" in the message that displays the first few lines of the article content, perhaps the first